 The means to purchase Ethereum Classic is similar to buying Ether on the main Ethereum chain.
 You can buy Ethereum Classic at any of the following exchanges; those wishing to trade Ethereum Classic without having to worry about the security and storage of ETC can do so by trading at eToro.

 Ethereum Classic has a lower market cap than Ethereum, however its potential for growth has been very apparent since it was formed in July 2016.
-To understand the possible return on investment for ETC, it is best to first look at the key players behind the cryptocurrency and their role in ensuring its success.
+On June 11th 2018, Coinbase announced its intentions to list Ethereum Classic on its exchange platform, resulting in a sharp 25% increase in the price of ETC. To understand the possible return on investment for ETC, it is best to first look at the key players behind the cryptocurrency and their role in ensuring its success.

 Barry Silbert’s Grayscale Investments is an investment firm which was started as a means to make purchasing Bitcoin and Ethereum Classic easy for mainstream investors.
 The ETC Trust purchases and secures Ethereum Classic tokens on its shareholders’ behalf, taking a small premium on each share sold.
 The trust launched in April 2017 with initial capital of $10M.
 Grayscale Investments has played a leading role in the market cap growth and adoption of Ethereum Classic so far.